gitopedia/gitopedia/Compendium/_incoming/schrodinger's-cat.md

 ## Schrödinger’s Cat Thought Experiment

+### Introduction
-Schrödinger’s Cat is a thought experiment introduced by physicist Erwin Schrödinger in 1935 to challenge the Copenhagen interpretation of quantum mechanics.
+Schrödinger’s Cat is a thought experiment introduced by Erwin Schrödinger in 1935 to challenge the Copenhagen interpretation of quantum mechanics.
 The experiment involves a steel box containing a radioactive atom, a Geiger counter, a hammer, a flask of poison, and a cat.
 If the radioactive atom decays, it triggers the Geiger counter, which activates the hammer to break the flask, killing the cat.
 According to quantum mechanics, until the box is opened and the cat is observed, the cat exists in a superposition of states—both alive and dead simultaneously.

-### Key Concepts: Schrödinger's Cat

-#### Introduction
-Schrödinger's Cat is a thought experiment introduced by Erwin Schrödinger in 1935 to challenge the Copenhagen Interpretation of quantum mechanics.
-It serves as both a philosophical inquiry and a scientific exploration of quantum states, illustrating principles like superposition and the role of observation.

-#### Historical Context
+### Historical Context
 The experiment was critiqued by Schrödinger to highlight issues with the Copenhagen interpretation championed by Niels Bohr.
 Reflecting early 20th-century debates on determinism and quantum theory, it bridges complex ideas with relatable scenarios, encouraging physicists and philosophers to question reality, existence, and knowledge.

-#### Key Concepts
+### Key Concepts

 1. **Wave-Particle Duality**: Particles exhibit both wave-like and particle-like properties, challenging classical physics.
 Schrödinger's Cat illustrates this duality through superposition, where the cat exists in multiple states until observed.